An exciting story

-A few winter months in 1940 pilots and mechanics stayed at Hotell Bele.
-43 American fighter planes were delivered in sections to Sweden and were assembled at Saab in Trollhättan.
-They were test-flown by American Robert A. Winston and then flown to Finland by Finnish pilots.
+During a few winter months in 1940, pilots and mechanics lived at Hotel Bele.
+43 American hunting planes were delivered in parts to Sweden and were mounted on Saab in Trollhättan.
+They are test-fled by the American Robert A. Winston and then fly to Finland by Finnish pilots.

 Hotell Bele is today owned and lives under the direction of Ulrika Emanuelsson.
 The entire hotel has been completely renovated and has all the modern conveniences without sacrificing personal service and home comfort.
 All guests can attest.